-A grade of "C" in any class that is attached to ASHA and CAA competencies for certification (including SPLP 5076) or less than 80% on the comprehensive examination in a course, automatically results in development of a Remediation Plan.
+A grade of "C" in any class that is attached to ASHA and CAA competencies for certification or less than 80% on the comprehensive portion of the final exam in academic courses, automatically results in development of a Remediation Plan.
 The remediation should be for no more than one semester per class and may require the completion of additional coursework to demonstrate competencies.
 A student may not leave campus for internship (SPLP 5081/SPLP 5086) without successfully completing the remediation.
 Speech-Language Pathology Program Student Intervention Remediation Policy